Metatavu/xamk-challenges/docs/posts/2020-10-12-upper-medium-level-challenges.markdown

 - Deploy a [FoldingAtHome](https://foldingathome.org/) image instead of a  previous webpage image

+- ```Note: FoldingAtHome allows you to change identity and use some team name.
+It is up to you if you want to use your team name for folding.
+But it could be a good added fun factor to see to overall folding score per team in the end!```

 - Make sure Deployment name containins your team's name

 - Image repository reference is ```ghcr.io/linuxserver/foldingathome```